Skip to main content

 You must also subtract the total of any financial aid received or any refunds of qualified expenses.
 If you have not received a refund, scholarship, or other form of financial aid before you file your tax return, reduce your qualified expenses by the amount that will be received if you can determine this amount.

 If you receive any refund, scholarship, or financial aid after you have filed your return, you must file Form IT-201-X, Amended Resident Income Tax Return, and Form IT-272 (marked Amended).
-Compute the amount by which your credit or deduction would have been reduced if the refund, scholarship, or financial aid had been received in the year for which you claimed the credit or deduction.
+Calculate the amount by which your credit or deduction would have been reduced if the refund, scholarship, or financial aid had been received in the year for which you claimed the credit or deduction.

 Line I: Enter for each student listed in box A the lesser of $10,000 or the amount of qualified college tuition expenses shown on line H.